Training for Family Carers and Supporters

 This 7-week course is delivered completely online and provides practical support for family carers managing the daily demands of caring for a relative with dementia.

-It covers essential topics such as:
+It covers the essential topics below:

 This course is designed to be more flexible and allows participants to engage with the content in their own time.
 Participants can also read materials and do their reflections at a pace that suits them.